PRE-UNIVERSITY FOUNDATION COURSE FOR PHD BY PRIOR PUBLICATION

 PACKAGING OF THE COURSE

-Category B: Candidates who have up to two scientific publications published recently and two others in the pipeline can complete the requirements within 15 weeks.
-They can be recommended to a university for enrolment within a year.
-The fee will be reduced to USD 5,000, playable in two instalments, one at the beginning and other in 3 months after commencement.
+Category B: Candidates who have up to two scientific publications published recently and at least two others in the pipeline require 1-1.5 years of academic support and mentoring.
+They can be recommended to a university for enrolment between 1 to 2 years.
+The fee is USD 5,000, playable in two instalments, one at the beginning and other in 3 months after commencement.

-Category C: Candidates who have excellent record of publications can complete the course in 5 weeks for a fee of USD $3,000 payable in two instalments, first at the beginning, and the second in two months after the commencement.
-They can be recommended to a university for enrolment.
+Category C: Candidates who have excellent record of publications can complete the course within six months for a fee of USD $3,000 payable in two instalments, first at the beginning, and the second in two months after the commencement.
+They can be recommended to a university for enrolment after 6 months.

 - An email stating what you hope to gain from the course

 - A CV detailing your publications and research experience

 - One-page research idea – connecting your research and publications